satyaSK/InstaGIF/README.md

 # InstaGIF
-Fetch and play with GIF's real-time using asynchronous javascript and JSON, Using the Giphy public API.
+Small weekend project to fetch and play with GIF's in real-time with music.
+Used async fetch requests and JSON with the Giphy public API and Deezer API.
+Check it out at: instagif.herokuapp.com